 What Else Is On The Roof

-While it might not seem like much weight, after market add-ons to your roof can really add up quickly.
+While it might not seem like much weight after-market add-ons to your roof can really add up quickly.
 That includes things like an AC unit or a satellite dish.
-So make sure you’re considering not only how much these items weigh but also where on your roof they’re located.

 Closing Thoughts

-Whether your camper, RV or fifth wheel has ladder or not there are times when you need to get access to the roof.
-While roof weight capacities will vary between rigs if you apply some basic common sense and safety precaution you can get on your roof safely.
-But unless your rig was especially built for rooftop walking, I’d avoid spending too much time up there.
+While roof weight capacities will vary between rigs, if you apply some basic common sense and safety precautions you can get on your roof safely.
+But unless your rig is specially built for rooftop walking, I’d avoid spending too much time up there.

 In fact, as I mentioned, I wouldn’t walk at all but instead crawl!